seandstewart/bardly/pending/tragedies/romeo-and-juliet/uncut.md

 No less! nay, bigger; women grow by men.

 **LADY CAPULET**
-Speak briefly, can you like of Paris’ love?
+Speak briefly, can you like of Paris' love?

 **JULIET**
-I’ll look to like, if looking liking move:
+I'll look to like, if looking liking move:
 But no more deep will I endart mine eye
 Than your consent gives strength to make it fly.